ManticoreGamesInc/platform-documentation/src/index.md

 ## About the Alpha

-**CORE is in Closed Alpha**, which means it is only available to a select group of creators.
+**Core is in Closed Alpha**, which means it is only available to a select group of creators.
 If you’re reading this, you’re one of them!

-As one of the first to make games in CORE, you are an explorer in uncharted territory.
+As one of the first to make games in Core, you are an explorer in uncharted territory.
 There will be surprises, there will be changes, and there will be bugs of unusual size.
-The goal of this journey is to provide feedback that pushes CORE to be as great as it can be.
+The goal of this journey is to provide feedback that pushes Core to be as great as it can be.

 Most importantly, we’re all here to **make games and community content that future players will love**.